labeveryday/device_info_to_excel/README.md

 # device_info_to_excel

-This is a script leverages netmiko to gather Cisco device info and output the results to an excel spreadsheet
+This is a script that leverages netmiko to gather Cisco device info and output the results to an excel spreadsheet

+>Gathers: hostname, ios version, uptime, and serial number

 The intent of the of this script is to help you understand the basics of writing a line-by-line execution Python script.